 When other orphans living on the streets heard about St. Ameria, they flocked to the home, and both the school and home were born.
 47 Children now live in the home, and 300 children attend the St. Ameria K-7 school.
 This home and school are transforming the lives of these children.

-Streams Mercy’s support has changed this home and school.
+Streams of Mercy’s support has transformed this home and school.
 They now have brick buildings in a walled and gated facility.
 We’ve provided funds for buildings, and sanitary toilet facilities.
 What a joy to partner with St. Ameria in caring for these Ugandan orphans.